47tibo/findFlickr/README.md

 For :
   - cross browser compatibilities, regard to elements' dimensions and computed styles
   - events registration
-  - ajax implementation. jQuery.ajax allows to implement Ajax calls in a breeze, from IE7 to Chrome Canary
+  - Ajax implementation: `jQuery.ajax` allows to implement Ajax calls in a breeze, from IE7 to Chrome Canary
-  - Function.prototype.bind support for old browsers (jQuery.proxy)
+  - Function.prototype.bind support for old browsers (`jQuery.proxy`)
-  - jQuery.extend()
+  - `jQuery.extend()`
-  - jQuery.Deferred() and promises 's control flow.
+  - `jQuery.Deferred()` and promises 's control flow.
 Tremendously improves code comprehension and maintainability in a "callbacks driven" environment

 **Isotope**: